Pramilashanmugam/Restaurant/README.md

 **Make a reservation Form Fields**

     * Time field validation
-    Problem: The Time field is restricted according to restaurant opening timing, currently it accepts the past time.
-Since the time field was initially assigned as strfield to match the restaurant timings, the validation against the current time is not accepting.
+    Problem: The Time field currently accepts the past time on current date this issue was identified during testing.
+Tried to fix this with a validation against the current time  however the fix was unsuccessful as the datatype for time was initially assigned as charfield.
+Hence this may required a complete revamp on model and may not be fixed in a short span of time.
+Hence came up with a temporary solution as given below and marked this issue in kanban board as bug in later stage and kept in backlogs for later action.

-    Status: Due to time constraints, this bug has not yet been resolved.
-As it is more challenging to resolve in the very short time.
-But still hunting for a solution to resolve the same.
+    Temporary Solution: Customer can avail online reservation not on the current day but only from next day.
+A new validation included in date field to accept the reservation after one day.

 [Back To Top](#table-of-contents)